 Pecan cultivation began in 1846 when an African American slave by the only known name of Antoine, grafted a variety of pecan that produced a thinner, softer shell and a more productive harvest.
 This variety of pecan tree is known as the Centennial.
 Although it takes nearly 10 years to become productive, a single tree can produce almost 400 pounds of pecans.

 Today there are still only a handful of countries besides the United States that produce pecans.
 Israel and Australia came into the picture just recently in the 60's and 70's.
 Since the U.S. supplies the world with 80% of all pecans, it's truly an All-American treat.
 And did Ol' George ever drink pecan milk?
 Well, we may never know, but we're certain he probably would've liked it.

-Enjoy our variety of fresh crop pecans ready in the shell, all natural shelled and bagged or roasted and salted.
+Enjoy Priester's Pecan's variety of fresh crop pecans ready in the shell, all-natural shelled and bagged, or roasted and salted.
 Always with your satisfaction in mind, you can guarantee Priester's will work hard to provide you with the very finest quality pecan products the South has to offer.